 Tutors are drawn from the university’s staff and Oxford graduates.
 Following the Oxford tutorial system, teaching takes place in small groups.
 The Oxford Summer Academy aims to give students a taste of life at Oxford University and so, like Oxford undergraduates, students do assignments in their chosen subjects.
 These are formally assessed, and can contribute to high-school credits where appropriate.

 The social events offer students the chance to relax and explore Oxford and its activities.
 An important part of the Oxford Summer Academy are the excursions, theatre trips and our programme of social events.
 Each week, there is at least one full-day excursion and an evening theatre performance.
 During the evenings, students will also have the opportunity to meet Oxford academics and learn about applying to Oxford.
 Students have ample opportunity to explore Oxford's other medieval colleges, museums and gardens.

 Students at the Oxford Summer Academy have the opportunity to live in a medieval college and explore the University of Oxford.
-For students who are thinking of applying to Oxford, we can arrange informal chats with university staff, and practice interviews.

 The course starts with a Welcome Reception, where students, parents, staff and tutors can quickly get to know each other.
 The Oxford Summer Academy Entz team often consist of Oxford graduates dedicated to ensure that students enjoy their stay in Oxford.
 Their role is partly pastoral, and they also co-ordinate a variety of Oxford-based activities for students during their free time.